Taraxa-project/taraxa-whitepapers/EN/Taraxa whitepaper [EN].md

 As the blockchain space matures, pioneering networks such as Bitcoin [[5]](#r5) and Ethereum [[6]](#r6) have run into scalability bottlenecks.
 One of the key scalability metrics is total network throughput, usually measured by transactions per second (TPS).
 For single-chain topologies, however, increasing TPS necessarily means a decrease in security, the recovery of which negates any TPS gains.

 To increase TPS, the network could increase block size β and block generation rate γ.
 Increasing β necessarily increases network delay δ, which in turn reduces the likelihood of nodes all hearing the same information in a timely manner, increasing the likelihood of branching.
 Increasing γ has the effect of increasing the number of blocks proposed on the network, but since on a single-chain topology only a single block can ever be accepted, more blocks actually increases the options nodes have to make the incorrect bet on the longest chain, also increasing the likelihood of branching.
-Hence, we see a hard tradeoff between TPS and security [[4]](#r4).
+Hence, we see a hard trade off between TPS and security [[4]](#r4).

 * **βγ ∝ TPS**: block size and block generation increase TPS